 The University of the Sunshine Coast (USC) began working towards the creation of a neuroscience institute in 2011.
 The driving force behind the Queensland Mind and Neuroscience Institute (QMNI) concept was to integrate clinical services with research and teaching to tackle some of the most serious mental health issues present in Australia and at the same time to help reduce their impact in the underserviced local Sunshine Coast community.

-In 2015 Sunshine Coast philanthropists Roy and Nola Thompson agreed to assist the development of the QMNI by means of a generous donation to purchase a building to create the Sunshine Coast Mind and Neuroscience - Thompson Institute.
+In 2015 Sunshine Coast philanthropists Roy and Nola Thompson agreed to assist the development of the QMNI by means of a generous donation to purchase a building.
 This was a tipping point for the project, resulting in the University committing additional funds to advance the project and to appoint the inaugural director, Professor Jim Lagopoulos.